Malik-A-99/PauseEldenRing/README.md

 2. This script also reads the keyboard inputs and waits for the user to press the back tick [  `  ] key!
 ---
 **INSTALLATION:**
-1. Download the release and extract the files to its own folder
+1. Download the release and extract the files to its own folder.
-2. Run the exe file labelled, `PauseEldenRing.exe` and launch Elden Ring
+2. Run the exe file labelled, `PauseEldenRing.exe` and launch Elden Ring.
+3. Once the game is running, you can press [  `  ] to pause the game.
+4. To resume the game, click `~Resume~` and the game will resume from where you left off.
 ---
 **NOTES:**
 - This script will continuously check to see if `eldenring.exe` is running or not.